utdata/rwd-mastery-assignments/regular-expressions/rubric-regex101.md

 For cleaning the data, I want you to:

-- Download my copy of the data set [Declared Dangerous dogs](data/declared__dangerous_dogs.csv?raw=true).
-(Do a Save As if the text shows in a browser.
-DO NOT copy/paste into Sheets.)
-- Import the downloaded CSV into Sheets.
-(Again, DO NOT copy/paste.)
-- You might delete the blank rows at the bottom.
+- Make a copy of this Google Sheet [Declared Dangerous dogs](https://docs.google.com/spreadsheets/d/1KKKAic3qtSUtiRHSFGOQN6G6q5D5MM0B4RCi3Wr8lAg/edit#gid=1210839306).
 You'll see the data has the following columns:

 - First Name